UWA-FoS/mytardis-deployment/README.md

 You should now see the MyTardis home page.

-Please take not that this is a full build environment for the development of a Docker based cluster service NOT for production deployment.
+NB: this is a full build environment for Docker containers to be deployed on a Docker cluster NOT for production directly.

 Enjoy.